DeepSpaceHarbor/Loops/README.md

-Loops is a tool for generating lots of adversarial examples, created as part of my bachelor's thesis.
+Loops is a tool for generating lots of untargeted adversarial examples, created as part of my bachelor's thesis.

 **This is proof of concept** code.